MoutonSanglant/dungeon-generator/README.md

 ### Notes

+The algorithm is far from being perfect, one of its most noticable issue is that rooms can be overlap corridors.
+It may or may not be an issue consider the usage you will do with the generated dungeon.

-The algorithm is far from being perfect, but have some advantages: it never fails, so the computation time is quite easy to determine, and it's quite fast even with a lot of rooms, thanks to the path-solving which is only checking 1-to-1 connections.
+That being said, it have some advantages too: it never fails, so the computation time is quite easy to determine, it have a low memory footprint and it's quite fast even with a lot of rooms, thanks to the path-solving which is only checking 1-to-1 connections.

 Of course, on average modern hardware, there is almost no gain and many other,